 Punch a hole in the point you want at the top of the star with a hole punch.
 Set with an eyelet and then thread with ribbon or cord so you can hang the star.

 You might want to just snip randomly into your folded snowflake, and that’s absolutely fine!
 After all, every snowflake is different.
 However, if you want to know what result you’ll get before you start snipping – we’ve got you covered.
-Take a look at our selection of the best paper snowflake patterns.
+Take a look at our selection of the best paper snowflake patterns and learn more about how to make paper snowflakes.

 1. First Palette